collier-watkins/collier-watkins.github.io/README.txt

 View Site: https://collier-watkins.github.io/

-This site serves as a library of examples for HTML, CSS, and JavaScript code.
+This site serves as a library of examples for HTML, CSS, and JavaScript code for use as examples in class.